 The words and imagery of this song represent the life, work, and death of Vincent Van Gogh.
-A Starry Night
+The opening line, "Starry, starry night," refers to A Starry Night

 "How you suffered for your sanity" refers to the schizophrenic disorder from which Van Gogh suffered.